Value-based pricing

-Value-based pricing in its literal sense implies basing pricing on the product benefits perceived by the customer instead of on the exact cost of developing the product.
-For example, a painting may be priced as much more than the price of canvas and paints: the price in fact depends a lot on who the painter is.
-Painting prices also reflect factors such as age, cultural significance, and, most importantly, how much benefit the buyer is deriving.
+Value-based price, also called value-optimized pricing or charging what the market will bear, is a market-driven pricing strategy which sets the price of a good or service according to its perceived or estimated value.
+The value that a consumer gives to a good or service, can then be defined as their willingness to pay for it (in monetary terms) or the amount of time and resources they would be willing to give up for it.
+For example, a painting may be priced at a higher cost than the price of a canvas and paints.
+If set using the value-based approach, its price will reflect factors such as age, cultural significance, and, most importantly, how much benefit the buyer is deriving.
 Owning an original Dalí or Picasso painting elevates the self-esteem of the buyer and hence elevates the perceived benefits of ownership.